 To show the net position of the Partnership and to allow comparison with the approved revenue budget, it is necessary to adjust the expenditure shown in the Comprehensive Income and Expenditure Statement to take account of a number of items where the statutory accounting requirements differ from the management accounting practice of the Partnership.
-These adjustments are detailed in Note 2.
+These adjustments are detailed in Note 6.

-The net revenue budget of the Partnership in 2021/22 was £0.972m, funded by Government Grant and Council Contributions.
-A comparison of the outturn position with the revenue budget and earmarked reserves brought forward (£105,000) is presented in the table below.
-Key aspects of financial performance in 2021/22 are:
+The net revenue budget of the Partnership in 2022/23 was £0.972m, funded by Government Grant and Council Contributions.
+A comparison of the outturn position with the revenue budget and earmarked reserves brought forward (£131,000) is presented in the table below.
+Key aspects of financial performance in 2022/23 are:

-- Overall the Partnership had an underspend of £133,000 which is shown in the table below.
-The underspend arose due to a combination of underspends on the core revenue budget and projects budget, offset by an overspend on the RTPI project budget; - The Partnership incurred core service expenditure of £0.588m which was £75,000 below the Core Service revenue budget.
-The main favourable variances on the Core revenue budget arose from increased staff recharges to EU projects (£63,000) and from decreased expenditure on staff travel (£8,000) and conference costs (£9,000), reflecting ongoing working from home. - The Partnership incurred expenditure of £1.318m on revenue projects and received external grants and contributions of £0.978m, resulting in net expenditure of £0.340m.
-Net expenditure was £66,000 under budget, after inclusion of the earmarked reserve brought forward.
-The main favourable variances on the Projects revenue budget arose on the Sustainable Travel budget (£48,000), the Regional Transport Strategy budget (£32,000) and GO e-Bike budget (£36,000), offset by an adverse variance on the EU projects (£38,000). - Expenditure of £233,000 on the Real-Time Passenger Information (RTPI) project was partly funded by contributions of £217,000 from other parties, resulting in net expenditure of £16,000.
-Net expenditure was £8,000 over budget.
+- Overall the Partnership had an underspend of £18,000 on the core revenue budget and £159,000 on the projects budget.
+This is shown in the table below. - The Core budget provides for the day-to-day running costs of the Partnership and includes employee costs, premises costs and supplies and services.
+The Partnership incurred core service expenditure of £0.601m which was £18,000 below budget.
+The favourable variance arose from increased staff recharges to EU projects. - The Partnership incurred expenditure of £1.474m on revenue projects and received external grants and contributions of £1.149m.
+Net expenditure was £159,000 under budget, after inclusion of the earmarked reserve brought forward.
+The main favourable variances on the Projects revenue budget arose on the Sustainable Travel budget (£41,000), Regional Transport Strategy expenditure (£74,000), EU projects (£15,000) and the Real-Time Passenger Information (RTPI) project, where net expenditure was £23,000 below budget.